 There is more to merit badges than simply providing opportunities to learn skills.
 There is more to them than an introduction to lifetime hobbies, or the inspiration to pursue a career—though these invaluable results occur regularly.
 It all begins with a Scout’s initial interest and effort in a merit badge subject, followed by a discussion with the unit leader or designated assistant, continues through meetings with a counselor, and culminates in advancement and recognition.
 It is an uncomplicated process that gives a Scout the confidence achieved through overcoming obstacles.
 Social skills improve.
 Self-reliance develops.
 Examples are set and followed.
 And fields of study and interest are explored beyond the limits of the school classroom.

-All merit badge requirements must be met while a registered Boy Scout or Varsity Scout, or a qualified Venturer or Sea Scout.
+All merit badge requirements must be met while a registered Scout in Scouts BSA, or a qualified Venturer or Sea Scout.
 Accomplishments before joining, or while a Cub Scout, do not apply.

 It is important to note the “blue card” is the nationally recognized merit badge record.
 It has been updated from time to time and carries the information needed for proper posting and for evidence and reference as needed later.
 The card has three parts: the actual “Application for Merit Badge” portion, the “Applicant’s Record,” and the “Counselor’s Record.”
 It requires a total of four signatures—two each from the unit leader and a merit badge counselor.
 The unit leader signs first on the front of the Application for Merit Badge portion and gives the entire blue card to the Scout.
 See “The Scout, the Blue Card, and the Unit Leader,” 22.214.171.124.

 A merit badge counselor—once he or she is satisfied a Scout has met all the requirements—signs in two places: on the reverse of the Application for Merit Badge (to the left) and on the Applicant’s Record (in the middle).
 These two parts are returned to the Scout.
 The approving counselor should retain the part of the card called the Counselor’s Record for at least one year—in case questions are raised later.
 If the Scout did not complete all the requirements, the counselor initials those that were fulfilled in the spaces provided on the back of the Applicant’s Record part.
 This is called a “partial” (see “Partial Completions,” 126.96.36.199).
-Once a registered counselor signs that all requirements have been met, the Scout should meet with his unit leader to discuss his experience.
-The unit leader then signs the Applicant’s Record portion and returns it to the young man, who should retain it in his personal permanent records.
+Once a registered and approved counselor signs that all requirements have been met, the Scout and the unit leader should meet to discuss the Scout’s experience.
+The unit leader then signs the Applicant’s Record portion and returns it to the Scout, who should retain it permanently.

 For very large events—such as the national Scout jamboree—the National Council may approve an alternative format and sizing for the blue card.
 This is done through the National Advancement Program Team.